Chinese 'police' station in Dublin ordered to shut

 Human rights group Safeguard Defenders in a report in September saying Chinese authorities had 54 “police” stations overseas

-They claim the stations were put in place to "persuade" emigrants to “voluntarily” return home, sometimes to face criminal charges.
+They say the stations were put in place to persuade emigrants to return home, sometimes to face criminal charges

 The Chinese embassy has denied any wrong-doing